 Abdelrahim Abulbasher, South Dakota State University

 This study examines the entrepreneurial aspirations of South Dakota (SD) commodity crop producers, especially whether producers who adopt best management practices and engage in frequent training and building social networks, as important factors in their business success, are motivated to think more entrepreneurially.
-It also examines the sociodemographic characteristics of farmers such as age, education level, and farm size as they relate to entrepreneurial aspirations and farmers and their attitudes toward adoption of best management practices.
+It also examines the sociodemographic characteristics of farmers such as age, education level and farm size as they relate to entrepreneurial aspirations and farmers and their attitudes toward adoption of best management practices.
 We argue that the need for adoption of entrepreneurship and sustainable agriculture in the broader rural context is increasing and the market demands are changing, thus more SD crop farmers need to adopt agricultural entrepreneurship and conservation practices.
 Theory of Planned Behavior and Networks Theory are two conceptual frameworks used to inform the study.
 TPB, while Network Theory.
 Surveys were sent to 3,000 SD farmers between January and March 2018.
-We found that the majority of SD crop producers are constantly seeking ways to grow and improve their businesses but also taking measures to protect the land they farm from whether variability.
+We found that the majority of SD crop producers are constantly seeking ways to grow and improve their businesses but also taking measures to protect the land they farm from weather variability.
 Three out of four farmers agreed that they are often looking for ways to diversify their farm operations and remain competitive.
 Further, the findings show that age, education and farm significantly contribute to farmers’ adoption of entrepreneurship.
-They also influence the motivation of farmers to build social networks and seek training opportunities to become more innovative, increase their access to business opportunities, and maintain economic and environmental sustainability.
-No significant difference by age, education, and farm size was found on whether producers believe that adopting conservation practices reduces natural and environmental challenges with regards to watersheds.
+They also influence the motivation of farmers to build social networks and seek training opportunities to become more innovative, increase their access to business opportunities and maintain economic and environmental sustainability.
+No significant difference by age, education and farm size was found on whether producers believe that adopting conservation practices reduces natural and environmental challenges with regards to watersheds.

 Changes in phosphorus concentrations leaving plots through tile drainage systems after planting rye cover crop